SteveRMann/yaml-files/README.md

  This program is a prelude to the garage door opener.
  A button is on D6.
 When pressed, the relay on D5 closes for 500ms.

+### garagedoorjeep.yaml
+'ESP8266-01'
+This is the garage door opener controller.

+It features the use of a 'helper' entity.

 ### Node_mcu_1.yaml
 `NodeMCU`
 Basic setup for a NodeMCU module